Subspecialty Certification in

 - Passing a 30-item Written Examination offered in June at the annual meeting of the American Academy of Clinical Neuropsychology (AACN)

-- Submission of 1 clinical case (with a 3-page Supplement) for Practice Sample review
+- Submission of 1 clinical case (with a 3-page Written Defense) for Practice Sample review

 - There is no fee for Application /Credential Review.

 - The Practice Sample submission fee is $250.

 For the Credentials Committee to determine eligibility, you should provide evidence in your application and CV of your pediatric clinical practice over time, highlighting those times when your pediatric practice was more substantial.
 Alternatively, you can provide evidence of current pediatric-specific research, scholarly writing, or clinical supervision/training.
 Applications that do not clearly meet subspecialty practice criteria will require more careful review and may be deferred to determine if any additional documentation is required.

 No. New letters must be provided for application for Subspecialty Certification in Pediatric Clinical Neuropsychology, although a letter of recommendation may come from the same person who provided a previous letter.
 The letters of recommendation for Subspecialty Certification in Pediatric Clinical Neuropsychology should specifically address your qualifications for practice as a pediatric neuropsychologist.
 Additionally, letters of recommendation for the Subspecialty should be written in close proximity in time to your initial application for the Subspecialty.